kangzeroo/RentHero_s3-lambda-image-compression/README.md

 $ npm run update <br/>

 ## Setup considerations
+- You must set the timeout to 30 seconds because sometimes compression takes a while.
+Use this command: <br/>
+$ npm config set aws-lambda-image:timeout 30 <br/>
 - Be sure to have ~/.aws/credentials and ~/.aws/config setup with an IAM user that has permission to create new IAM roles (needed for creating the Lambda IAM role).
 Such as below: <br/>
 `{
     "Version": "2012-10-17",